 - The RCUK guidelines are distilled from the ERC guidelines and where necessary supplemented by focused literature reviews.
 The RCUK Guidelines Working Group was established to review each section to ensure relevance to UK practice.
 Each section was reviewed by a working group including RCUK experts as well as representation from other professional and public organisations.
 No further public consultation was carried out as there was no material change and the guidelines had already been subjected to public scrutiny as part of the ILCOR and ERC process.
 Guidelines were reviewed for adherence to current UK practice and to include specific UK systems.
 RCUK completed an impact assessment review on final documents.

-- The process used to produce the Resuscitation Council UK Guidelines 2021 has been previously accredited, and is pending reaccreditation by the National Institute for Health and Care Excellence.
+- The process used to produce the Resuscitation Council UK Guidelines 2021 is accredited by the National Institute for Health and Care Excellence (NICE).
 The guidelines process includes:

 - Systematic reviews with grading of the quality of evidence and strength of recommendations.
 This led to the 2015 International Liaison Committee on Resuscitation (ILCOR) Consensus on Cardiopulmonary Resuscitation and Emergency Cardiovascular Care Science with Treatment Recommendations.